-- (b) During the last five years immediately preceding the date of Balance Sheet, the Company has neither issued any shares as bonus shares nor for consideration other than cash. - (c) The Company has purchased 6,40,507 number of shares during the year in the buy-back scheme as approved by the Board of Directors. - (d) There was a reduction of 85,490 number equity shares due to merger of the holding company Kaar Solutions India Private Limited with the Company. - (e) The holding company, KAAR Solutions India Private Limited was merged with the Company as per the order dated June 8, 2020 of the Hon'ble National Company Law Tribunal, Chennai Bench with an effective date of July 1, 2019.
+- (b) During the current year the Company had issued 4,49,162 equity shares and 18,097 optionally convertible preference shares as bonus shares for other than cash. - (c) The Company has purchased Nil (Previou year : 6,40,507) number of shares during the year in the buy-back scheme as approved by the Board of Directors. - (d) There was a reduction of Nil (Previous year 85,490) number of equity shares due to merger of the holding company Kaar Solutions India Private Limited with the Company, during the year. - (e) During the previous year, the holding company, KAAR Solutions India Private Limited was merged with the Company as per the order dated June 8, 2020 of the Hon'ble National Company Law Tribunal, Chennai Bench with an effective date of July 1, 2019